Home / Integration plugins / Niagara 4 SMS integration

 Alternative driver for SMSEagle

 If the standard driver described above does not meet your requirements, an alternative driver has been created by our sales partner, Smartnode.
-This driver handles alarms in the same way as Niagara’s built-in alarm recipients.
-You only need to link the alarm classes to a function block.
+This advanced driver handles SMS/Voice/Whatsapp alarms, allows you to acknowledge (ACK) alarms via SMS, has built-in phonebook.
 This driver is available for a small fee.
 Please email info@smartnode.hu for more details.

 Example screenshot: